 I've been here for hours.

-Incorrect: I've been being here for hoursI’ve been being here for hours.
+Incorrect: I’ve been being here for hours.

 2: For temporary habits or situations.
 The action started in the past and continues to the present in the same way as with use number 1, but we don't answer the questions about 'how long' so clearly.
 Instead, we use a word like 'recently'.